ilwad123/ilwad123/README.md

 ## 💼 What I’m Currently Doing

-- 📊 Building a reporting system for **energy demand and carbon emissions** using BigQuery and Looker Studio
+- 📊 Currently getting IBM Data Analyst Professional Certificate.
 - 📚 Currently learning **Tableau** and **Google BigQuery** to expand my analytical toolkit.
 - 🤖 Exploring the world of **AI**, with a particular interest in its practical applications in data science.
 - 🤝 Open to **collaborations** on data analysis, AI, and technology projects.